mcprol/kiuwan-maven-plugin/README.md

 # kiuwan-maven-plugin
 A simple maven plugin to run Kiuwan Local Analyzer from your POM files.

-This plugin is really a shortcut (launcher, runner, etc) for the Kiuwan Local Analyzer command line script.
+This plugin is really a shortcut (launcher, runner or whatever) for the Kiuwan Local Analyzer command line script.

-I'm assuming that you have an KiuwanLocalAnalyzer installed and configured in your machine.
+I'm assuming that you have a KiuwanLocalAnalyzer installed and configured in your machine.
 Also that you are familiar with its use, and the different options for 'baseline' and 'deliveries'.

 ## install.